sigtom/le-cert-manager/README.md

 acme-certificate-secret-prod       kubernetes.io/tls                     2      67d
 ```

-Use the previously provided commands to review the prod certificate, and confirm its been issued from the prod endpoint, and is include the domain(s) you requested.
+Use the previously provided commands to review the prod certificate, and confirm its been issued from the prod endpoint, and it include the domain(s) you requested.